vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 libp2p mixnet protocol and implementing a PoC over Waku.
 ## Description

-This commitment involves achieving proof of concept (PoC) for the base functionality of mixnet over Waku.
+This commitment entails achieving proof of concept (PoC) for the base functionality of mixnet over Waku.
-Additionally, it includes updating the RFC by replacing the custom transport protocol with a new TCP-based transport protocol, enhancing mixnet's compatibility with other libp2p projects.
+Additionally, it includes updating the RFC by replacing the custom transport protocol with a new TCP-based transport protocol, enhancing mixnet's compatibility with libp2p.
-The results will then be shared through a blog post and a research paper, followed by applying for EF grants to explore further research topics.
+The results will then be shared through a blogpost and a research paper, followed by researching the use case, features and further research topics to apply for EF grants

 ### Background